VinsmokeSomya/Deploy-EKS-Clusters-and-Applications-with-CI-CD/README.md

-# From Scratch to Production: Deploying EKS Clusters and Applications with CI/CD using Jenkins and Terraform
+# Deploying EKS Clusters and Applications with CI/CD using Jenkins and Terraform

 ![alt text](image.png)